 12 Accessible Description: Housing Indicators Table: Measure 8 is Annual Housing Emissions based on BEIS data.
 This is an indirect measure.
 The baseline is 530 ktCO2.
 The target is 450ktCO2 per annum.
 Measure 9 is Carbon neutral new build homes planned, pipeline delivered including council housing programme and housing provider programmes.
 This is a direct measure.
 The baseline and target for this measure are in development.
 Measure 10 is private sector landlords supported to retrofit properties that do not meet the minimum energy efficiency standard.
 This is a direct measure.
-The baseline and target for this measure are in development.
-Measure 11 is retrofit measures to council housing and housing provider stock.
+The baseline and target for this measure 11 is retrofit measures to council housing and housing provider stock.
 This is a direct measure.
 The baseline and target for this measure are in development.
 Measure 12 is the per cent of properties achieving Band C EPC rating or above.
 This is an indirect measure.
 The baseline and target are in development.

-(BEIS LA CO 2 figures for figures for
+(BEIS LA figures for figures for

-emissions) 2019 data) 2020 data)
+CO 2 2019 data) 2020 data)

+emissions) , ,

-M9 Carbon neutral Direct The
+M9 Carbon Direct The 99 new

-new build Influence Council is
+neutral new Influence Council is homes approved

-homes developing
+build homes developing at

-delivered Data its pipeline
+delivered Data its pipeline Phoenix depot site

-include council of new To be
+include Fired Data of new will be

-housing First voor to source to homes determined
+council First source to homes zero carbon in

-programme and First year to be baseline. be established with the following the
+housing year to be with the use.
+99 Start on

-housing be baseline. during intention establishment
+programme be baseline. established intention site

-provider 2021-22 that they of the baseline.
+and housing baseline. during 2021-22 that they

-programmes 2021-22 are built to
+provider 2021-22 are built to

-carbon
+programmes carbon

 neutral

 standards.

-M10 Private sector Direct
+M10 Private Direct

+sector Influence

-landlords Influence
+landlords

-supported to Data 6 private To be
+supported to Data 6 private Pilot

-retrofit source to landlords determined
+retrofit First source to landlords scheme

-properties that First year to be supported following the
+properties year to be supported in design for 10 10

-do not meet the be baseline. established to retrofit establishment
+that do not be established to retrofit landlords.
+10

-Minimum during properties of the baseline.
+meet the baseline. during properties

-Energy 2021-22 in a pilot. or the baseline.
+Minimum 2021-22 in a pilot.

+Energy

 Efficiency

 Standard.

-M11 Retrofit Direct c.127 123 To be
+M11 Retrofit Direct c.127 123 125 To be

-measures to Influence council properties determined
+measures to Influence First council properties 120 determined

-council housing First year to housing due to following the
+council year to housing due to following the

-and housing be baseline. retrofits complete establishment
+housing and • retrofits complete establishment

-provider stock planned for end March of the baseline.
+housing baseline. planned for end March of the

-2021-22 23. or the baseline.
+provider 2021-22 23. baseline.

+stock -

 M12 Per cent of Indirect

-domestic Influence First year to 41.50% 42.20% To be
+domestic Influence First

+properties year to 41.50% 42.20% To be
-properties be baseline.
-72.2U /0 determined.

-achieving to
+achieving to be 41.50% 42.20% 46.00% determined.

-Band C or above
+Band C or baseline.

+above